dubravkoL/simple-ajax-form/README.md

 # Simple AJAX Form
 Class for submitting a simple form via AJAX (jQuery).
+Abstracted from common development patters with form development.